 Multilingualism is not uncommon in Singapore, and English is widely spoken and understood in the country.

-Even if clients are proficient in English, they may appreciate being able to communicate in their native tongue, whether it’s Malay, Mandarin, Tamil, etc.
+Even if clients are proficient in English, they may appreciate communicating in their native tongue, whether it's Malay, Mandarin, Tamil, Hindi, etc.

 When it comes to talking about money, family, and sharing goals and feelings, there is something to be said about communicating in one's native language.

-For the respective clientele, investment firms should have financial advisors and portfolio managers who can communicate in those languages.
+For the respective clientele, investment firms should recruit and hire financial advisors and portfolio managers who can communicate in the respective languages.